WCOR-FM: Change to adult country and failed sales to Rick Freeman and Seneca Broadcasting

 On March 9, 2018, WVTT changed formats from top 40 to country, branded as "Eagle Country Throwbacks".
 The format complemented WAGL's hot country format and included a mix of 1980s and 1990s classics with recurrent hits from the past decade.
 One month after the change, on April 24, 2018, Colonial announced it had sold the station, along with WXMT and WVTT-FM, to Rick Freeman in a deal involving cash and cryptocurrency.
 Freeman took over the stations on May 1; as of mid-June, the station remained unchanged and automated, with Colonial still identified as the station owner in station identification and bumpers voiced by Mr. and Mrs. Andrulonis still being used.
 When cryptocurrency experienced a sharp decline in value in late 2018, the deal collapsed.

 As part of a deal consummated in December 2018, the station adopted the WAGL call sign and the broader country format that was on 103.9 in March 2019.
 The 103.9 license (now WCOP) was spun off to Family Life Network.

-On June 10, 2019, the station changed its call sign to WYAY, temporarily parking those calls on the station as soon as they were made available until it could place them on the Colonial station at Georgetown, South Carolina, WYAY in August, after which it changed back to WAGL.
+On June 10, 2019, the station changed its call sign to WYAY, temporarily parking those calls on the station as soon as they were made available until it could place them on the Colonial station at Georgetown, South Carolina, in August, after which it changed back to WAGL.
 With WXMT being spun off to Bob Lowe in November, WAGL was Colonial's last broadcasting asset north of the Carolinas.

 On March 18, 2020, WGWE announced it had taken over the WAGL license and was simulcasting on that station.
 The takeover was part of an expansion plan for the WGWE format to improve the station's signal in Olean, but two days later, WGWE stated it had ceased doing so and eventually shut down in an abrupt about-face a year later.

 The call letters were changed to WUDE—previously belonging to the Colonial station at Bolivia, North Carolina—on August 8, 2020.